Time for a pop quiz: What do the following phrases have in common?

 The first step in modifying your writing for a particular audience is to use research to determine what those people want to know.
 This can be done in many ways, for example:

 - Ask sales teams about the most common questions prospects have.

 - Invite social media followers to fill out a short questionnaire.

-Say you’re a lightbulb company that’s trying to figure out who’s really interested in your product.
-Through research, you may find that your target customer is a 50-something CEO who’s seeking out ways to reduce the amount of money his company spends on lighting.
-Or maybe she’s a 30-something who’s caring for her aging parents and wants to know how to improve visibility in their home.
+Say you’re a provider of environmentally efficient industrial lighting solutions trying to figure out who’s really interested in your product.
+Through research, you may find that your target customer is a 50-something CEO who’s looking to reduce the amount of money his company spends on lighting.
+Or maybe she’s a 30-something co-founder at a startup with a strong interest in sustainability, seeking to reduce the organization’s carbon footprint.

-These two audience personas have very different questions, concerns and reasons for making a lightbulb purchase.
-Whoever your customer is, and whatever their major dilemmas are, speak to them.
+These two audience personas have different questions, concerns and reasons for making a lighting purchase.
+Whoever your customer is — and whatever their major dilemmas are — speak to them.
 Answer their questions through your content.

-When that CEO reads your article about why a certain type of lightbulb can lower corporate costs, he’ll remember that you not only had a solution for his problem, but also had the knowledge and expertise to back it up.
+When that CEO reads your article about why a certain type of office lighting can lower the company’s long-term energy costs, he’ll remember that you had a solution for his problem as well as the knowledge and expertise to back it up.
 He’ll be more likely to trust your advice.

-By marrying the two concepts of copywriting and content marketing, companies can create a strong online presence that not only fosters good will and trust, but also generates leads.
+By marrying the concepts of copywriting and content marketing, companies can create a strong online presence that not only fosters goodwill and trust, but also generates leads.

 Editor’s Note: Updated September 2023.